Bob4F/refactoring_demo/README.md

 # refactoring_demo

-this is a demo for learn
+this is a demo for learn of refactoring